RoboticsTeam4904/FirstRepo/README.md

 # FirstRepo
 Educational Repo for New Members

-Add your name below and commit:
-Owen Zhang
-Akshar Ramkumar
+Add your control challenge code to the repo, then commit, and make a Pull Request.